lakhwindersingh/nb_mlpack/README.md

         docker-compose up

-4. Point your browser to https://0.0.0.0:8282 or https://127.0.0.1:8282 to run quantlib python samples
+4. Point your browser to https://0.0.0.0:8282 or https://127.0.0.1:8282 to run quantlib python samples (note included but can be sourced from mlpack main site)

 Note:  You may need to changes jupyter lab setting in Dockerfile to match your security preferences.

                                                          Courtesy - Infectolabs@ Neutron Binary LLC